facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.md

 The full code for the agent can be seen at <<< add >>>.
 Once finished, call training:

 ```
-python examples/train_model.py -m example_tga \
+python examples/train_model.py -m examples.seq2seq \
     -mf /tmp/example_model \
     -t convai2 -bs 32 -eps 2 --truncate 128
 ```

-You should get a perplexity of 139 on the validation set (which is equal to the test set for the ConvAI2 dataset), and <<< what else?
-Give commentary >>>
+You should get a perplexity of 139 and a token accuracy of 28% on the validation set (which is equal to the test set for the ConvAI2 dataset).